 1/8 tsp salt

 When the balls float to the top, they are cooked.
-Use a slotted spoon to scoop and transfer them into the ginger syrup.
+Use a slotted spoon to transfer them into the ginger syrup.
 Continue until all balls are rolled and cooked.
 If you have any leftover dough, make little dough balls.
 (I love these!)
-Once all balls are cooked, simmer in the ginger syrup for another 10 minutes.
+Once all the balls are cooked, simmer in the ginger syrup for another 10 minutes.